Lunars/tesla/retrofit/subzero/heated-wheel.md

 ![](https://i.imgur.com/6AMML5Q.jpg)

-* $115 - Steering heater ecu and connected harness
+* $115 - Steering heater ecu and connected harness.
+You really only need the ecu, the wires going to and from it, and the ecu bracket that snaps onto the plate and holds the ecu + side connectors in place.
+You don't need this whole black plate

 "HEATED FUNCTION STEERING WHEEL CONTACT PLATE MODULE"